History of early modern period domes: St. Peter's Basilica

 Michelangelo redesigned the dome to have two shells, a mostly brick internal structure, and three iron chains to resist outward pressure.
 His dome was a lower, hemispherical design.
 He further strengthened the piers by eliminating niches in them and the internal spiral staircase.
 Michelangelo obtained a decree from Pope Julius III that threatened an interdiction against anyone who altered his design, completed construction of the base for the drum by May 1558, and spent November 1558 to December 1561 creating a detailed wooden model.
 Construction of the drum was completed a few months after he died in 1564.
 Sixteen pairs of columns project out between sixteen windows in the drum to act as buttresses, and are aligned with the sixteen ribs of the dome and the paired columns of the lantern.
+The drum and buttresses were built of stone with rubble infill and four internal spiral staircases were included.
 An artist and sculptor, rather than an engineer, Michelangelo did not create full engineering plans for the dome and his model lacked construction details.
-The dome of St. Peter's basilica was later built by Giacomo della Porta and Domenico Fontana.
+The dome of St. Peter's Basilica was later built by Giacomo della Porta and Domenico Fontana.

-Pope Sixtus V appointed Giacomo della Porta and Domenico Fontana in 1588 to begin construction of the dome of St. Peter's Basilica to Michelangelo's model.
+Pope Sixtus V appointed Giacomo della Porta and Domenico Fontana in 1588 to begin construction of the dome to Michelangelo's model.
 They made modifications to his design estimated to have reduced the tensile stresses in the dome by 40%, including thinning the two shells near the top, reducing the thickness and exterior projection of the ribs, raising the springing line by 4.8 meters, and changing the shape of the dome.
 Giacomo della Porta insisted on a vertically elliptical profile for the dome of St. Peter's Basilica, for structural reasons, and construction began in June 1588.
+Unlike the dome of Florence Cathedral, centring was used during construction.
+The dome was built with brick and two wrought iron eyebar chains were incorporated into the lower part of it during construction.
 The dome was completed up to the base of the lantern in May 1590, a few months before the death of Pope Sixtus V. The lantern and lead covering for the dome were completed later, with the brass orb and cross being raised in 1592.